Indian 1000-rupee note

-The Indian 1000-rupee banknote (₹1000) was a denomination of the Indian rupee.
+The Indian 1000-rupee banknote (₹1000) is an obsolete denomination of the Indian rupee.
 It was first introduced by the Reserve Bank of India in 1938 under British rule and subsequently demonetized in 1946.
 Post-independence, the denomination was re-introduced in 1954.
 In January 1978, all high-denomination banknotes of ₹1000, ₹5000, and ₹10000 were demonetized in order to curb unaccounted cash money.

 In order to contain the volume of banknotes in circulation due to inflation, the ₹1000 banknote was again re-introduced in November 2000, under the government of Atal Bihari Vajpayee, as a part of the Mahatma Gandhi Series of banknotes; these were demonetized on 8 November 2016 by the Prime Minister of India Narendra Modi, with the claimed reasons of preventing the issue of counterfeit currency and to fight corruption and black money in India.